-Pride – Completing chores can give your child a real sense of pride and accomplishment, which boosts their self-esteem.
+- It gives your child a sense of pride and accomplishment, boosting their self-esteem.

-Time management – Having chores can help teach your child about how to manage their time, especially if they want to get their chores done quickly to get back to playing.
+- Teaches your child how to manage their time, especially if they want to get their chores done quickly to get back to playing.

-Life skills – All kinds of chores build great life skills, such as cleaning, cooking and managing a household.
+- Chores build great life skills, such as cleaning, cooking, and managing a household.
 This is hugely important for kids of all ages.

-Responsibility – Chores can help teach your child responsibility when they’ll see that if they don’t do their chores, no one will.
+- Your kid learns to take responsibility.
+They learn that if they don't do their chores, no one will.

 What are the cons of giving kids chores?

-There can be some downsides to giving children chores, but as with anything, as long as how you manage giving your child chores will make the cons more or less likely:
+There can be some downsides to giving children chores.
+But as with anything, how you approach giving your child chores will make the following cons more or less likely:

-Clumsiness – Kids can be clumsy.
-This typically means that chores take a long time, and there’s a risk that something might even get broken.
-However, this can be a great time to teach your child about owning up to accidents, and what to do when something goes wrong.
+- Kids can be clumsy.
+Chores can take a long time, and there's a risk that something might get broken.
+This shouldn't be cause for punishment.
+Instead, it can be a great time to teach your child about owning up to accidents and what to do when something goes wrong.

-Should I pay my children pocket money for doing chores?
+Should I pay my children an allowance for doing chores?

 Rewards are one of the simplest ways to get your children to do chores.
-Not all rewards need to be financial – you could give your child other rewards, such as treats, a later bedtime, or more screentime.
-However, giving your child pocket money for doing chores can teach them the value of money, and it can give them a sense of self-esteem to know that they can earn money.
+Not all rewards need to be financial.
+You could give your child other rewards, such as treats, a later bedtime, or more screen time.
+However, giving your child an allowance for chores can teach them the value of money and give them a sense of self-esteem to know they can earn money.

-If you decide to give your child pocket money for doing chores, you’ll also need to decide how much money to give as a reward.
+If you decide to give your child an allowance for doing chores, you'll also need to decide how much money to give as a reward.
 You can see what the average is for each chore by looking at our Youth Economy Report.

 Make household chores easier with GoHenry

-Managing your kid’s chores is easy with the paid task feature on GoHenry.
+Managing your kid's chores is easy with the paid task feature on GoHenry.
 Parents can assign children a task on the app.
-Once it’s done, and you confirm this, your kid gets reward money transferred straight onto their prepaid GoHenry debit card.
+Once it's done, and you confirm this, your kid gets reward money transferred straight onto their prepaid GoHenry debit card.
 On top of money for completing chores, you can also set up weekly allowance transfers and send one-off payments.
-Plus, if your child helps out another relative, or they've been extra good, they can easily send money straight to your child's GoHenry card as a treat.
+Plus, if your child helps out a family member or they've been extra good, relatives can easily send money straight to your child's GoHenry card as a treat.